TrustedGPT/CTCMB/ReadMe.md

 ####  Detailed Information

-**By clicking the hyperlink, you can access the format requirements for various datasets.**⬅️⬅️
+**By clicking the hyperlink, you can access the format requirements for various datasets.**

 | Primary Catalogues | Secondary Catalogues                                 | Quantity | Data Sources                                         | Evaluation Methods           |
 | :----------- | ------------------------------------------------------------ | ---- | ------------------------------------------------------------ | ------------------------------------ |